canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q1/QuestionText.md

       set **numShirts** field and the second the **numPants** field.

 - Methods:
-    - A method called `sumItems` which another class can use to determine the total number of items in the luggage
+    - A method called `sumItems` which another class can use to determine the total number of items in the luggage (the sum of the items)